costajob/app-servers/README.md

 Hyper just responds with Content-Length and Date headers.

 ##### Memory
-Memory footprint is higher than other binary-compiling langugages.
+Memory footprint is higher than other AOT languages.

 ##### Concurrency and parallelism
 As expected Rust makes use of every available cores.